Alpha-W0lf/content_platform/docs/001_dev_and_testing_guide.md

 - Part 3: Task Testing and Request Logging
 - Part 4: Task Error Handling and Frontend Integration

-This Part: Project Setup and Initial API/Model Tests

 This part focuses on getting the basic project structure, API endpoints (create, get, list), and corresponding model and API tests in place.

-This is one part of a multi-part guide to developing and testing the Content Platform.
-This part focuses on setting up the core project structure, defining the basic `Project` and `Asset` models, creating initial API endpoints for creating, retrieving, and listing projects, and writing tests for these endpoints and models.
+It follows a Test-Driven Development (TDD) approach.

 **Remember to always:**